 "Mchana mwema Rashidi"

-Translation:Have a good afternoon Rashidi
+Translation:Good afternoon Rashidi

 I wonder if there is a difference to be made here between encountering and leaving somebody.
 In English, "good afternoon" is usually used when you meet somebody, and "have a good afternoon" when you take your leave from the person.
 I am assuming that this form in Swahili is mostly used to say bye (in the afternoon), not to say hi, but if so, I would like this to be clearly explained somewhere...